wavefrontHQ/docs/pages/doc/events_managing.md

 Events originate from several different sources.
 When you perform actions in Wavefront, such as when you [edit or snooze an alert](alerts_managing), the event source is **System**.
 When an alert fires or resolves, the source is **System/Alert**.
 You can manually add **User** events to identify user actions, such as code pushes, that occur outside Wavefront but that affect metrics within Wavefront.

+For a video overview, see

+{% include video.html file="kjtkpyw1tz" %}

 To view and manage events, select **Browse > Events**.

 {% include shared/permissions.html entity="events" entitymgmt="Event" %}